isc-projects/kea/doc/sphinx/arm/ddns.rst

 a small example network.
 Let's suppose our example network has three domains, each with their own subnet.

-.. table:: Our Example Network
+.. table:: Our example network

    +------------------+-----------------+-----------------+-----------------+
    | Domain           | Subnet          | Forward DNS     | Reverse DNS     |